a26blass/piefix-1.16.1/README.md

 Changes to the config are reflected upon exiting and re-launching the game.

 ## Installation
 The source code is automatically compiled and added as a release via github actions.
 Navigate to the releases page, and download the .jar file.
 Then drop the .jar into your mods folder.
+Launch the game once to generate the config file.
+Lastly close the game, modify the config and relaunch.